atrizdawiz/json-quote-displayer/README.md

 2. Upload your json file to a web server that supports fetching JSON through javascript (the easiest way is to use http://myjson.com/).
 3. Edit the index.html file and change the variable `yourUrl` to your own.
 4. Sit back and enjoy the pleasant rendering of your quote.

+## Showcase
+For a live version see: www.andreasostling.se/bibelcitat